grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 [InfluxDB](https://github.com/influxdb/influxdb) might be able to fill this gap, it certainly aims to.

-I was curious about how it structures and stores its data and since there wasn't much documentation on the subject, I figured I'd document my findings.
+I was curious about how it structures and stores data and since there wasn't much documentation on the subject, I figured I'd document my findings.